Asymptotically Good Additive Cyclic Codes Exist: Abstract

 \section{Abstract}

-Long quasi-cyclic codes of any fixed index $>1$ have been shown to be asymptotically good, depending on Artin primitive root conjecture in (A. Alahmadi, C. G\"uneri, H. Shoaib, P. Sol\'e, 2017).
-We use this recent result to construct good long additive cyclic codes on any extension of fixed degree of the base field.
-Similarly self-dual double circulant codes, and self-dual four circulant codes, have been shown to be good, also depending on Artin primitive root conjecture in (A. Alahmadi, F. \"Ozdemir, P. Sol\'e, 2017) and ( M. Shi, H. Zhu, P. Sol\'e, 2017) respectively.
-Building on these recent results, we can show that long cyclic codes are good over $\F_q,$ for many classes of $q$'s.
-This is a partial solution to a fifty year old open problem.
+Quasi-twisted codes of fixed index $>1$ have been shown recently to be asymptotically good (A. Alahmadi, C. G\"uneri, H. Shoaib, P. Sol\'e, 2017).
+We use this result to construct asymptotically good additive constacyclic codes on any extension of fixed degree of the base field.
+A similar result is proved for additive cyclic codes, under Artin Conjecture on primitive roots.